 Travel by steam with the Ffestiniog and Welsh Highland Railway.
 There are many journey options available starting from Porthmadog.

-Alternatively, head to Harlech Castle, perched high above sea level on a craggy rock and accessed by a floating bridge.
+Alternatively, head to Castell Harlech (Harlech Castle), perched high above sea level on a craggy rock and accessed by a floating bridge.
 Views can be seen from every direction as you climb the tower and walk around the castle wall.
 There is a café on site for refreshments.
 Coach parking is available at Bron y Graig Uchaf.
-Contact Harlech Castle to receive suitable directions for coaches to reach the car park.
+Contact the castle to receive suitable directions for coaches to reach the car park.

 A colourful village of italianate architecture with a prominent bell tower.